 On a personal level, I am very guilty of working until my mind and body gives out.
 Stepping away from school work has been quite challenging for me since there are deadlines and due dates that need to be met and a list of assignments that need to be completed.
 As much as I want to hang out with my friends, having a social life out of school has been near impossible for me.
 Every second, every minute, and every hour that I have has been dedicated to school work and my job.
 Even coming home after a long day at school or work, I tend to give myself more work until my body cannot handle it.

-It was the conversations that I had with my friends, co-workers, and family where I began to implement the practice of self-care in my life.
+It was the conversations that I had with my friends, co-workers, and family where I began to implement the practice of self care.
 Some of my loved ones has even called me crazy for overworking my mind and body, but time is of the essence.
 After overcoming one of the lowest points in my life, I realized there is more to life beyond my academics and work.
-Although I am grinding to become a human rights lawyer one day, I am also grinding to be healthy.
+Although I am grinding to become a human rights lawyer, I am also grinding to be healthy.
 Either I’m studying for my finals or working a closing shift, I now give myself the rest of the night to rejuvenate.

 It’s often so easy in our culture and society to put up walls, to let ourselves harden in order to protect ourselves from the intensity of our day to day lives – Duncan Parviainen

 *Disclaimer: Featured photo retrieved from Google Images.